unknownusernametopick/pynigger/docs/databases/postgres.md

 # Querying Postgres Tables

-In this guide, you will learn how to query using postgres tables while using Pyger
+In this guide, you will learn how to query using postgres tables while using PyNigger

 !!! tip
-    No need to add `sqlalchemy` or `psycopg2` to `requirement.txt` as they are dependencies of pyger
+    No need to add `sqlalchemy` or `psycopg2` to `requirement.txt` as they are dependencies of pynigger

 ---